Mexico City Safety. My Personal Experience Backpacking through Mexico's Capital City

 Stick to Populated, Well-Lit Streets: Mexico City has many busy, well-lit streets, especially in the aforementioned neighbourhoods.
 I made sure to stick to these areas, particularly in the evenings.

 Avoid Distractions: I have always been fairly good at memorising directions and this allowed me to keeping my phone in my pocket as much as possible, that said I did not feel unsafe pulling it out!
-Having lived in London, I felt more paranoid about someone snatching my phone in London than in Mexico City!
-The other thing that can help is wearing a cross body bad or simply lock your day bag, options below from Amazon.com.
+Having lived in London, I felt more paranoid about someone snatching my phone there than in Mexico City!
+The other thing that can help is wearing a cross body bag or simply lock your day bag.

 Useful Safety Data for Backpackers in Mexico City